Sebastian Pedersen

-Sebastian Pedersen (born 8 June 1999) is a Norwegian professional footballer who currently plays for Norwegian First Division side Sogndal.
+Sebastian Pedersen (born 8 June 1999) is a Norwegian professional footballer who currently plays for South African Premier Division side Orlando Pirates.

 Pedersen, who is a younger brother of Marcus Pedersen, started his career in HamKam.
 At the age of 16, he went from their junior team to that of Stabæk, and also started attending the Norwegian College of Elite Sport.
 He made his first-team debut one year later, as a late-match substitute in August 2016 against Haugesund.
 He scored his first goal in his third match as a substitute, against Lillestrøm.

 He signed for Strømsgodset in January 2018.

+Orlando Pirates

+In July 2026, he signed with South African Premier Division Champions Orlando Pirates on a two-year deal.

+He made his debut for the club on 22 August 2026, coming on as a substitute during a 1–0 away victory over Sekhukhune United F.C. in the first leg of the MTN 8 semi-final at the Old Peter Mokaba Stadium.